cobianzo/tesim-map-2025/README.md

-# To update the site, I had to upload the files:
+# To update the site:
+1) update the app locally, buinding it inside the /inc folder.
+    - we do so by using sh deploy-tesimwebsite.sh
+2) upload the files, usign the WP file manager:
 - all /inc folder
 - `page-templates/page-map-standalone.php` and `page-templates/page-virtual-tour-standalone.php`  (and created, but not made publish: `page-templates/homepage2021.php`)
-- single-project.php
+- `single-project.php`

 Screen del Village: 1920x1080px